-Recognized as a national historic site, Toronto's Distillery District contains over 40 Victorian buildings that document the nation's architectural and industrial heritage.
-Between the 1830s and 1890s, the firm of Gooderham & Worts grew from a small windmill in the wilderness to the largest distillery in the British Empire.
-The twentieth century brought war, prohibition, globalization, decline, and rebirth as a vibrant cultural district.
+Recognized as a national historic site, Toronto's Distillery District contains over 30 Victorian buildings that document the nation's architectural and industrial heritage.
+Between the 1830s and 1890s, the firm of Gooderham & Worts grew from a small windmill in the wilderness to the largest distillery in the British Empire and, for a time, in the world.
+The twentieth century brought war, prohibition, globalization, decline, and rebirth as a vibrant arts and cultural district.

-In 1832, brother-in-laws James Worts and William Gooderham built a 70-foot brick windmill on the edge of the bay.
+In 1832, brothers-in-laws James Worts and William Gooderham built a 70-foot brick windmill on the edge of the bay.
 Worts brought twenty years experience as a miller in England, while Gooderham contributed most of the capital.
 After the untimely death of Worts in 1834, Gooderham continued on alone.
 Steam soon replaced unpredictable wind power.
 In 1837, Gooderham added a distillery to the mill.
 Both businesses prospered.
 In 1845, Worts' son, James Gooderham Worts, became a full partner, followed a few years later by Gooderham's son, George.
 The 1850s brought railways, boom times, and dramatic expansion.

 Begun in 1859, the Stone Mill & Distillery was opened in 1861.
-Designed by architect and engineer David Roberts, Sr., the massive new building was constructed of Kingston limestone, served by a new spur line of the Grand Trunk Railway, and increased production capacity from 80,000 gallons of whiskey per year to over 2 million.
+Designed by architect and engineer David Roberts Sr., the massive new building was constructed of Kingston limestone, served by a new spur line of the Grand Trunk Railway, and increased production capacity from 80,000 gallons of whiskey per year to over 2 million.
 The Stone Distillery is now the oldest and still the largest building on the site.
 Other new buildings followed.
-Roberts' red-brick cooperage and maltings complex opened along the west side of Trinity Street in 1864.
+Roberts' redbrick cooperage and maltings complex opened along the west side of Trinity Street in 1863.
 Then, on October 26, 1869, near disaster.
 Fire destroyed much of the wooden interior of the Stone Distillery, but spared most of the machinery.
 Frantic reconstruction got the building back up-and-running by spring 1870.

 The east side of Trinity Street began to be developed in the 1870s.
-In 1873, the Pure Spirits Complex of rectifying stills and storage tanks replaced cattle sheds that had been moved across the Don River in 1866.
+In 1873, the Pure Spirits Complex of rectifying stills and storage space replaced cattle sheds that had been removed to the far side of the Don River in 1866.
 These buildings are notable for their expanse of wood and glass, which would blow-out and save the structures if a still exploded.
 George Gooderham took over the business after the death of his father in 1881 and his uncle in 1882.